Albanese government abandons Inland Rail northern extension due to $45B cost blowout

 Key details reported by multiple sources:

-• The total estimated cost of the full Inland Rail project has ballooned to over $45 billion, more than three times the current budget allocation.
+- The total estimated cost of the full Inland Rail project has ballooned to over $45 billion, more than three times the original $14.5 billion budget.

-• Infrastructure Minister Catherine King stated the government is 'taking sensible decisions to realign the future of Inland Rail and build a safe, efficient and reliable network for the future.'
+- Federal Transport Minister Catherine King stated the government is 'taking sensible decisions to realign the future of Inland Rail' and blamed 'major deficiencies in governance and delivery' by the previous Liberal-National government.

 Points of Difference